Dual Credit Courses

 A study of marketing institutions, product development, channels of distribution, price determination, promotion methods, government influences, and ethical problems facing marketing personnel.
 Includes a foundational study and discussion of business from a Christian perspective.

-Students will write several essays and a research paper.
+Students will write a number of essays and a research paper.
 As they work on these, they will become aware of writing as a process and develop skills in generating ideas, revising, and editing.
 They will also review traditional grammar and principles of usage and style.

-CORE 140 Roots of Western Culture and Worldviews (3 credits)
+CORE 140: Roots of Western Culture and Worldviews (3 credits), FALL

 A study of the roots and formation of Western culture from ancient times to the early modern period, in the light of a biblical view of history.
 Special attention is given to the synthesis of and tensions between classical, Christian, and Germanic worldviews and cultures.

-CORE 145 Western Culture in Global Context (3 credits)
+CORE 145: Western Culture in Global Context (3 credits), SPRING

 A survey of biblical revelation in its progressive unfolding of key ideas and institutions against their cultural-historical background and within their covenant setting.
 Emphasis is placed on the normativity of Scripture that reaches its fullness and fulfillment in Christ for all academic work.